Infrahub supports two different types of webhooks:

 }

-Creating a custom webhook with a transform
+Creating a custom webhook with a Transformation

 Custom webhooks allow you to transform event data before sending it to an external endpoint.
 This is useful when the receiving system expects a specific payload format, such as Slack, Microsoft Teams, GitHub Actions, or other third-party APIs.

-1. Create the Python transform
+1. Create the Python Transformation

 from typing import Any